njmulsqb/njmulsqb.github.io/resume.md

 ### Reviewer/Editor of OWASP WSTG v4.2

 Contributed as an editor to the latest released version of OWASP Web Security Testing Guide v4.2.
+You grab your copy [here](https://t.co/BSTLgoKpBV?amp=1)

 ![Snapshot of WSTG Handbook](/assets/images/owasp-credit.png)